datagrok-ai/public/help/develop/how-to/build-an-app.md

 ## Managing privileges

-Datagrok has an enterprise-grade support for priveleges management and secure deployment.
+Datagrok has an enterprise-grade support for privileges management and secure deployment.
 In the context of Datagrok application development, this covers both fine-grained access control to all Datagrok entities and facilities, but also security patterns for storing credentials and authorized access to Datagrok using popular authentication protocols.